andrew/ultimate-awesome/README.md

 - [awesome-gsr](https://github.com/mintisan/awesome-gsr) - A comprehensive collection of GSR-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Galvanic Skin Response field.
 - [awesome-novu](https://github.com/novuhq/awesome-novu) - 📔 📚 A curated list of awesome resources : books, videos, articles about using Novu (The open-source notification infrastructure for developers).
 - [awesome-myanmar-covid19-resources](https://github.com/nyanlynntherazi/awesome-myanmar-covid19-resources) - A curated list for Myanmar against COVID-19.
+- [awesome-cli-agents](https://github.com/phamquiluan/awesome-cli-agents) - Curated list of CLI tools and plugins that help you use AI in Vim, Neovim, and the Terminal.
 - [awesome-prompt-engineering](https://github.com/prompt-engineering/awesome-prompt-engineering) - Awesome for your to collections .
 - [Awesome-LLM-Centric-Molecular-Discovery](https://github.com/REAL-Lab-NU/Awesome-LLM-Centric-Molecular-Discovery) - A collection of AWESOME things about LLM-Centric-Molecular-Discovery.
 - [awesome-diverse-captioning](https://github.com/RyanLiut/awesome-diverse-captioning) - Some papers about *diverse* image (a few videos) captioning.